-Winner of both the Olivier Award and Tony Award for Best New Musical, The Phantom of the Opera has just celebrated its 30th birthday in the West End!
-Featuring a lush score from the legendary composer Andrew Lloyd Webber and produced by theatrical juggernaut Cameron Mackintosh, this romantic show is the epitome of the musical theatre genre.
-Combining spectacular scenery and jaw-dropping special effects with some of the most mesmerising music in theatrical history, The Phantom of the Opera will captivate you with its beauty and majesty.
+Playing at Her Majesty's Theatre continuously since 1986, the musical features a lush score from the legendary composer Andrew Lloyd Webber and produced by theatrical juggernaut Cameron Mackintosh, this romantic show is the epitome of the musical theatre genre.
+Combining spectacular scenery and jaw-dropping special effects with some of the most mesmerising music in theatrical history, The Phantom of the Opera at Her Majesty's Theatre will captivate you with its beauty and majesty.
 You’ll struggle not to be swept up in this haunting love story and moved by the tragic figure that is the Phantom.

 Seen by over 140 million people worldwide, The Phantom of the Opera truly is a global phenomenon.

 You now have the option to print your tickets at home free of charge!
 Whether they are a treat for yourself or a gift for someone else, there will be no more waiting for the postman to deliver.
 Your e-ticket will arrive as part of your confirmation email.